Blood and Sand (1941 film): Plot

-After losing everything, a repentant Juan begs for forgiveness and is taken back by Carmen.
+After losing everything, a repentant Juan begs forgiveness and is taken back by Carmen.
 He promises her to leave bullfighting but wishes to have one final bullfight to prove he is still a great matador.
 His prayers for one last success, however, are not answered and, like his father before him, he is gored by the bull.
-Garabato angrily says the "beast" is the crowd, not the bull.
-Juan dies in the arms of Carmen as the crowd cheers for Manolo's victory over the bull.
+Juan dies in the arms of Carmen as the crowd cheers Manolo's victory over the bull.
 Manolo bows to the fickle crowd near the stain left in the sand by Juan's blood.

-Main cast and characters
+Cast

 Production

 Over 30 actresses were considered for the role of Doña Sol, including Gene Tierney and Dorothy Lamour.
 After Carole Landis, Zanuck's original choice, refused to dye her hair red for the role, Rita Hayworth was cast.
 Rouben Mamoulian's sets were inspired by the works of painters El Greco, Goya and Velázquez.
 During shooting, he carried paint spray guns so he could alter the color of props at a moment's notice.
 He also painted shadows onto walls rather than changing the lighting.

-The film's exterior long shots were filmed in the Plaza de Toros in Mexico City.
+The film's exterior long shots were filmed in Mexico City Plaza de Toros.
 The famous bullfighter Armillita instructed Power and other cast members and doubled as Power in some of the bullfighting sequences shot on location.
 Tailor Jose Dolores Perez copied two of Armillita's elaborate matador suits for the film.

 Oscar "Budd" Boetticher Jr. served as a technical advisor.
 This was his first film.
 He also worked with Power on bullfighting techniques and helped dance director Geneva Sawyer to choreograph the dance between Hayworth and Anthony Quinn.

 Rita Hayworth's singing voice was dubbed by Graciela Párraga.

 Unlike most films at the time, Blood and Sand was not previewed, but premiered uncut at Grauman's Chinese Theatre in May 1941.

 A Lux Radio Theatre version of the story, starring Power and his then-wife Annabella as Carmen, was broadcast on October 20, 1941.